2021–22 Los Angeles Kings season

 During the season, the Kings' home arena Staples Center changed its name to Crypto.com Arena, effective December 25, 2021, as part of a new naming rights agreement.
-This season would mark Dustin Brown's last, as he announced on April 28, 2022 his intention to retire following the playoffs.
+This season marked Dustin Brown's last, as he announced on April 28, 2022 his intention to retire following the playoffs.
+In addition, it is also the last full season that longtime goaltender Conn Smythe Trophy winner Jonathan Quick, who was traded on March 1, 2023, to the Columbus Blue Jackets and then to the Vegas Golden Knights the following day.